 Such expenditure may only be allowed if the staff of the member organisations of the partnership do not have the skills required for the performance of the work concerned.
-In order to be eligible, the subcontracting must have been fully described in the application.
-If no subcontracting was foreseen in the application, prior written approval from the Commission needs to be obtained if the proposed costs of the subcontracting (including travel, accommodation and subsistence costs) will exceed $\in$ 10 000 (VAT or equivalent sales tax excluded).
+In order to be eligible, the need for subcontracting activities must have been mentioned in the application.
+If no subcontracting was foreseen in the application, prior written approval from the Commission needs to be obtained if the proposed costs of the subcontracting (including travel, accommodation and subsistence costs) will exceed € 10 000 (VAT or equivalent sales tax excluded).
+If the beneficiary does not obtain the necessary approval, the Commission will consider the expenditure as being ineligible.

-The only subcontracting expenditure allowed concerns costs in accordance with the provisions of the Agreement.
-Subcontracting Agreements must contain at least the following information:
+The only subcontracting expenditure allowed concerns costs in accordance with the provisions of the agreement.
+Subcontracting agreements must contain at least the following information:

 - subject of the subcontracting

 - · dates of start and end of subcontracting

 - amount to be paid

-- detailed description of costs
+- · detailed description of costs

 - work schedule or phases

 - payment procedures (one or more instalments)

-- penalty clause(s) in the event of non-fulfilment of the Agreement or delays in the performance of work (if this is feasible or possible).
+- penalty clause(s) in the event of non-fulfilment of the agreement or delays in the performance of work (if this is feasible or possible).

 None of the basic activities of the project may be subcontracted, in order not to distort the partnership concept.
-Thus the Beneficiary may not subcontract the entire management and general administration of the project and no member organisation of the partnership may subcontract the whole or the greater part of the activities which were assigned to it.
+Thus the beneficiary may not subcontract the entire management and general administration of the project and no member organisation of the partnership may subcontract the whole or the greater part of the activities which were assigned to it.

 If the total costs of the subcontracting (including travel, accommodation and subsistence costs) during the eligibility period for a particular kind of service (e.g. translations, publications, etc.) from a supplier exceed € 10 000 (VAT or equivalent sales tax excluded), the beneficiary or partners must obtain competitive quotes from at least three independent suppliers and be able to demonstrate that the most advantageous offer, in terms of quality and price, has been accepted.
 Copies of these quotations must be supplied to the Commission on request.
+Failure to do so will result in the costs related to the subcontract being ineligible.